SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## thesis

-Although the first world war was \"indeed a victory for democracy,\" neither the victors, the aftermath promoted widespread liberty.
+Although the first world war was \"indeed a victory for democracy,\" neither the victors nor the aftermath promoted widespread liberty for no state can.

 ## The victors of the first world war were democracies and tyrannies, not polities, and they did not promote widespread liberty.